Contributing to Meshery CLI

 Also, if the screenshot is present in the command, an Annotation macro variable (of map[string]string type) containing the link and the caption has to be added at the bottom of the Examples field in the command file.
 The image file has to be included in the docs/assets folder in PNG format.
 The screenshot field is given for reference below

-NOTE: It is advised not to modify the changes in docs folder, rather should be done in mesheryctl folder as the changes will get overwritten by the script.
+It is advised not to modify the changes in `docs` folder, rather should be done in `mesheryctl` folder as the changes will get overwritten by the CI workflows.

 Adding New/Removing Existing commands in the reference index